stbnrivas/dataModels/Parking/OnStreetParking/doc/spec.md

     + Allowed Values: Those values defined by *VehicleTypeEnum*, [DATEX 2 version 2.3](http://www.datex2.eu/sites/www.datex2.eu/files/DATEXIISchema_2_2_2_1.zip)
     + Optional

-+ `openingHours` : Opening hours of the parking site.
++ `openingHours` : Opening hours of the parking zone for the general public.
+This property allows to capture load / unload zones or any other zone which can be subject to restrictions at certain times or week days.
     + Normative references:  [http://schema.org/openingHours](http://schema.org/openingHours)
     + Optional